Sunday, June 16, 2024

 I knew there should be more mines along here (the Last Porcupine Mountains Companion claims four of them), so I kept my eye tuned towards the cliff base.
 Unfortunately that was several hundred yards off-trail, which made it a bit hard to see anything useful.
 Plus, my knee twinged worse and worse each time I stepped off the trail, and it really complained if I tried to climb on any uneven rock piles and then make steep descents back off of them.

 I was nearly to Miscowawbik peak at the east end of this line of cliffs before I saw a hint of another mine site.
-I wasn't even sure -- after more than 150 years, a manmade pile of mine rock looks an awful lot like a mossy pile of scree -- but I decided that it was worth it.
+I wasn't even sure -- after more than 150 years, a manmade pile of mine rock looks an awful lot like a mossy pile of scree -- but I decided that it was worth the effort to check it out.
 This was my last chance to find a mine before climbing the Escarpment and returning to Lake of the Clouds.

 Hey hey everybody!
 Like my grill?